 Think of it like a FitBit but with a level of data unlike anything you have seen before.
 The new skin patch was developed by John Rogers, director of Northwestern University’s Center for Bio-Integrated Electronics, and uses the biochemical components in sweat to let you know you're getting dehydrated before you notice any physical sensations.
-It is roughly the same size and thickness as a quarter, but it is soft and flexible and will adhere to skin through even the sweatiest workouts.
+It's roughly the same size and thickness as a quarter, but it's soft and flexible and will adhere to skin through even the sweatiest workouts.

 According to Rogers and his team, the sweat patch also can be used to pinpoint levels of electrolytes such as chloride, glucose and lactate.
 Various components on the patch change colors depending upon hydration and electrolyte levels, and an app on your smartphone can analyze those colors to decode your sweat.

-Watch Rogers explain how the sweat patch works in this video:
+Watch Rogers explain how the sweat patch works in the video.

 "Sweat is a rich, chemical broth containing a number of important chemical compounds with physiological health information," said Rogers in a press release.